Bachelor of Management Studies with Honours

 Below: Professor of Management Communication John Oetzel provides a quick rundown of his July 2012 inaugural professorial lecture on 'Difficult conversations: culture and communication in teamwork and delivering health services'.

 New Law & Management Building

-Below: Waikato University marked its 50th anniversary with the construction of a $20 million permanent building for the Faculty of Law, featuring an underground link to a new wing of the Waikato Management School building.
-The building opened in 2016.
+Below: Waikato University marked its 50th anniversary with the construction of a $20 million new building for the School of Law, featuring an underground link to an extended wing of Waikato Management School.
+The new building opened in 2016.